yizhenxu/GcompBART/README.md

 2. Accelerated Multinomial Probit Bayesian Additive Regression Trees (MPBART)

 The model for multinomial response uses the multinomial probit (MNP) regression framework (Imai and van Dyk 2005).
-In this package I improved the original MPBART (Kindo et al 2016) so the MCMC convergence is much improved.
+In this package I improved the original MPBART (Kindo et al 2016) so the MCMC convergence is significantly faster.